avalonbits/gvm/README.md

 ## Compiling GVM

 GVM is written in C++14 and has only been tested to work on Linux, both on Armv8 and x86_64 CPUs.
-I use [gcc](https://gcc.gnu.org/) 7.4 on [armbian](https://armbian.com) on a NanoPI-M4 as my main development machine any gcc version 6.1 and above should work.
+I use [gcc](https://gcc.gnu.org/) 7.4 on [armbian](https://armbian.com) on a NanoPI-M4 as my main development machine, but any gcc version 6.1 and above should work.
 The CPU emulator uses a gcc extension called ["Labels as Values" or "computed gotos"](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html) so unless your compiler of choice also supports it, stick with gcc.

 Besides a c++ compiler, you will also need
   - [libsdl2](https://www.libsdl.org/download-2.0.php) which is used for user input reading and video display.